 2008 (January to June)

-–NOTE: Tweedle-Dum dies of natural causes.
+–NOTE: In a reference in Infinite Crisis and a reference in Detective Comics #841.
+Tweedle-Dum dies of natural causes.
 Dumson Deever (Tweedle-Dee’s brother) becomes the new Tweedle-Dum.
-Both Dee and Dum are recruited into the Secret Society of Super-villains (as referenced in Infinite Crisis and Detective Comics #841).
+Both Dee and Dum are recruited into the Secret Society of Super-villains.

 –NOTE: In Superman Vol. 2 #207.
 Superman, having been trying to locate the “Vanished” people for over a month now, finally traces the source of “The Vanishing” to the Middle East, where he gets illegally involved in a civil war.
 An unhinged Superman battles the evil cyborg known as Equus and unwittingly causes a second “Vanishing” that results in 300,000 more disappearances.
 This reckless act causes Superman to once again lose the public’s faith.